Brian-Pob/stackedup/README.md

-# StackedUp - Tech Stack Suggester (Because web dev isn't complicated enough)
+# StackedUp - Tech Stack Suggester

+> Because web dev isn't complicated enough.

 Tired of overcomplicating your tech stack?
 Use this tool to overcomplicate it for you!
 Give it an acronym and get a suggestion for a fitting tech stack.